top of page

 Discover your results

-You can purchase an DNA test online and receive a sample collection kit at home.
-If the participants are geographically separated, the laboratory can send them a genetic kit.
+You can purchase a DNA test online and receive a home collection kit.
+If the participants are geographically distant, the laboratory can send a genetic kit to each of them.

-DNA tests cannot be found in pharmacies and only an internationally accredited laboratory can provide reliable results for paternity tests.
+DNA tests are not available in pharmacies, and only a laboratory accredited by international standards can provide reliable results for relationship tests.

 How to do a DNA test between siblings?